Subscribe to updates

 Cost of Living Programme

 The Cost of Living programme is primarily funded by the government's Household Support Fund (HSF).
 Oxfordshire's HSF allocation for 2025/26 is £5.92 million, a reduction from £6.7 million in 2024/25.
-Oxfordshire's allocation from the Crisis and Resilience Fund (CRF) for 2026/27 onwards is still to be confirmed.
+The programme also includes £300,000 allocated to advice services in the 2024/25 budget round.

 • Support for families with Free School Meal eligible children in school holidays

-• Food co-operatives
+• Food co-operatives in East Oxford

-The report pack notes that the Department for Work and Pensions (DWP) has announced that they will continue to provide funding for Cost of Living work for the rest of the Parliament, and next year's funding will be a three-year settlement.
+The report pack stated that the Department for Work and Pensions (DWP) has announced that they will continue to provide funding for Cost of Living work for the rest of the Parliament, and next year's funding will be a three-year settlement.
 They are also reviewing the scope of the fund and have renamed it the Crisis and Resilience Fund (CRF).

 Active Travel and Healthy Place Shaping

-The Health Improvement Partnership Board was scheduled to receive an update on strategic developments and direction for active travel, and on the Healthy Place Shaping (HPS) Grants delivering active travel initiatives across the City and District Councils.
+The Health Improvement Partnership Board was scheduled to receive an update on the strategic developments and direction for active travel, and on the Healthy Place Shaping (HPS) Grants delivering active travel initiatives across the City and District Councils.

+The report pack included an update on the Local Transport & Connectivity Plan (LTCP) Active Travel Targets.
 The LTCP is structured around 54 policies, organised into 12 thematic areas, one of which is 'walking and cycling'.
 The walking and cycling policy areas sets out 7 policies that aim to make walking and cycling safer, more convenient, and more attractive for residents and visitors.

 The combined approved LCWIPs have identified a total of 1137 walking, cycling and walking and cycling schemes countywide, of which less than 10% have received funding.